OValya/Art-quiz/README.md

 # Usage

-Deploy you can find there: [https://ovalya.github.io/Art-quiz/](Play Art-quiz!).
+Deploy you can find there: [Play Art-quiz!](https://ovalya.github.io/Art-quiz/).
 Have a good time!

 ## If you want contribute this project, follow instructions: